Shuttleu/Monzo-Viewer/README.md

 Officially this is supported by using the whenever gem.
 Running ```whenever --update-crontab --set environment='development'``` will update your crontab to run the account update at regular intervals.
 By default this is set to run every hour and will check the previous two hours worth of transactions, but can be changed in the ```config/schedule.rb``` file.

-# Updating accounts
+# Updating Accounts

 If you do not/cannot run the sceduled task, you can update the accounts and transactions from the settings page, this will update everything going back 60 days.
 If you have not updated the accounts for longer than this, it is recommended that you re-run the first run setup.

 Please note that you cannot take advantage of the automatic pot deposits if you update using this method.

-# Re-running the first run setup
+# Re-running The First Run Setup

-From the settings page, you can go back to the first run setup, this will allow you to sync everything from your account, but be warned that it will **delete all customisations** such as account name changes, pot targets and automatic pot deposits.
+From the settings page, you can go back to the first run setup, this will allow you to sync everything from your account.
+At this point you can choose to just sync whatever is missing, or start afresh.
+Be warned that if you choose to start afresh, it will **delete all customisations** such as account name changes, pot targets and automatic pot deposits.

+# Keeping Authenticated

+Due to SCA (Strong Customer Authentication) the app will remain authenticated for 90 days from the date it is authorised.
+You can extend this authorisation at any time by going into the app, tapping on your icon, going to settings, go into "Privacy & Security" and "Manage Apps".
+At the bottom of the screen, you can "Refresh permissions" which will refresh the authentication back to 90 days.
+If this expires, you will have to re-run the first setup, which you can do from the settings screen.